mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Now, I spend less than 5% of my time on support requests, and customers receive faster support.
 The support engineers also do things I didn't have time for like investigating complex bugs, writing documentation, and improving our diagnostic tools.

 The team changes also stretched my skills as a manager.
 In 2021, TinyPilot's workflows were fairly simple, organizationally speaking.
 Everyone could do their work as a single-person unit.
 The results either went directly to a customer or to me.
 Adding support engineers meant figuring out how different teams work together.
-How does the customer service team escalate an issue to the support engineering team?
-How does the support engineering team coordinate product changes with the software development team?
-What's the minimum access each team needs to production systems and customer data?

 ### PicoShare became my fastest-growing project